Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Venezuela crisis with the United States

 In 1895 the Venezuelan crisis with the United States erupted.
 A border dispute between the colony of British Guiana and Venezuela caused a major Anglo-American crisis when the United States intervened to take Venezuela's side.
 Propaganda sponsored by Venezuela convinced American public opinion that the British were infringing on Venezuelan territory.
 The United States demanded an explanation and Salisbury refused.
-The crisis escalated when President Grover Cleveland, citing the Monroe Doctrine, issued an ultimatum in late 1895.
+The crisis escalated when President Cleveland, citing the Monroe Doctrine, issued an ultimatum in late 1895.
 Salisbury's cabinet convinced him he had to go to arbitration.
 Both sides calmed down and the issue was quickly resolved through arbitration which largely upheld the British position on the legal boundary line.
 Salisbury remained angry but a consensus was reached in London, led by Lord Landsdowne, to seek much friendlier relations with the United States.R.A.
 Humphreys, "Anglo-American Rivalries and the Venezuela Crisis of 1895" Transactions of the Royal Historical Society (1967) 17: 131–164 in JSTOR By standing with a Latin American nation against the encroachment of the British, the US improved relations with the Latin Americans, and the cordial manner of the procedure improved American diplomatic relations with Britain.
 Despite the popularity of the Boers in American public opinion, official Washington supported London in the Second Boer War.